 At the outbreak of the First World War, Palestine (now Israel) was part of the Turkish Empire.
 Soldiers from across the British Empire fought across this region in 1916 and 1917.
 During 1917, there were three major battle fought at Gaza, resulting in the capture of the city in November 1917.
-Meanwhile, on 31 October 1917, an attack was launched near Beersheba.
-That evening the 4th Australian Light Horse Brigade famously charged over the Turkish trenches into the town.
 Fighting moved north through Palestine, eventually resulting in the defeat of Turkish forces in October 1918.
 Many of the cemeteries today mark battlefields and bases where hospitals were established.
+During the Second World War, the area was an important base for British and allied troops fighting and training in the Middle East.